 Joint Stock with Offshore Software Development Company

-When for some reason you refuse standard software development outsourcing we invite you to become our partner and establish a Joint Stock with Belitsoft - a stable software development company from Eastern Europe, Belarus.
+When for some reason you refuse standard software development outsourcing we invite you to become our partner and establish a Joint Stock with Belitsoft - a stable software development company from Eastern Europe, Poland.

-You can become a partner of our stable offshore company by establishing a Joint venture with us and create your development office in Belarus or open a sales office abroad to sell Belitsoft's software development services.
+You can become a partner of our stable offshore company by establishing a Joint venture with us and create your development office in Poland or open a sales office abroad to sell Belitsoft's software development services.

 For some reasons, companies may refuse standard software development outsourcing to third-party companies today and prefer to use in-house resources or invite experts with the necessary skills in local markets.
 That gives the feeling of total control, security, complete synergy, a merger of mindsets, and easy adoption of the corporate culture.